JasonKessler/scattertext/README.md

 ## What's new

+### 0.0.2.28

+Added `DomainCompactor`.

+### 0.0.2.26-27.1
+Fixed bug [#31](https://github.com/JasonKessler/scattertext/issues/31), enabling context to show when metadata value is clicked.

+Enabled display of terms in topic models in explorer, along with the the display of customized topic models.
+Please see [Visualizing topic models](#visualizing-topic-models) for an overview of the additions.

+Removed pkg_resources from Phrasemachine, corrected demo_phrase_machine.py

+Now compatible with Gensim 3.4.0.

+Added characteristic explorer, `produce_characteristic_explorer`, to plot terms with their characteristic scores on the x-axis and their class-association scores on the y-axis.
+See [Ordering Terms by Corpus Characteristicness](#ordering-terms-by-corpus-characteristicness) for more details.

 ### 0.0.2.24-25
 Added `TermCategoryFrequencies` in response to Issue 23.
 Please see [Visualizing differences based on only term frequencies](#visualizing-differences-based-on-only-term-frequencies) for more details.